 Something interesting

-The Southern delta Aquariid’s parent comet is known as 96P/Machholz, discovered by the astronomer Don Machholz at the end of the last century in 1986.
-Comet 96P/Machholz orbits the sun every 5.3 years, getting eight times closer to the sun than the Earth, and it’s thought that the debris field causing the the Southern Delta Aquarids left the comet’s nucleus about 20,000 years ago.
+The Southern delta-Aquarid’s parent comet is known as 96P/Machholz, discovered by the astronomer Don Machholz at the end of the last century in 1986.
+Comet 96P/Machholz orbits the sun every 5.3 years, getting eight times closer to the sun than the Earth.
+It’s thought that the debris field causing the the Southern delta-Aquarids Meteor Shower left the comet’s nucleus about 20,000 years ago.

 You might like to…